 I wish I could say I wanted to work on this.
 I enjoy my husband’s sense of humor.
 I enjoyed our sex life.
 I just don’t have the energy or the desire to go through this cycle all over again.
 How do I know it is time to throw in the towel?
 Should I get divorced?
 Or hold on until I know either way 100% or is a gut feeling what is needed to make the right decision?

-So, after reading the first paragraph, I wanted to blast this woman and tell her to stop whining!
+After reading the first paragraph, I wanted tell this woman to stop whining!
 I know dozens of single women who would die for this man.
-Good looking, good sex, good job, good father…
+Good looking, good sex, good job, good father… That said, I am only reading one email and don’t know the whole story.
+If this woman is in pain, she needs to make a change, whether that means getting divorced or talking to her husband about changing their relationship for the better.

 On another note, this woman should not ever feel like her husband is prioritizing the kids over her.
-I think that sounds very insecure and a little selfish.
+I think that sounds a bit insecure and possibly a little selfish.
 After all, don’t we all prioritize our children over everything?
 If you answered no to yourself, you are most likely lying.

 If this woman becomes a single mother and starts dating, her situation with her ex prioritizing her kids over her will seem ridiculous, and she will wish she was back in those days.
 I say that because divorced, single parents have a very hard time seeing each other because of kid obligations.
 Case in point: I had breakfast with my boyfriend this morning after having not seen him for almost a week and we live 5 minutes away from each other.
 The reason: kid stuff.